 What did I forget to ask?

-A liquidity event will open new doors for you.
+A liquidity event may open new doors for you.
 No matter how much planning and research you do, it’s tough to know what’s on the other side.
-Your financial planner can help you bridge this gap and bring clarity to what the future might hold.
+Your financial planner can help you bridge this gap and help to provide clarity to what the future might hold.
 You shouldn’t expect to have all the answers or to even know what questions to ask.
-In addition to consulting fellow founders, you should feel comfortable reaching out to your financial advisory team.
-Your team has likely seen your situation before and always has your best interests at heart.
+Your financial planner can be an integral part of pulling together your overall professional advisory team and ensuring everyone is on the same page and working towards your ultimate goal.